China adopts IMF standards to calculate capital flows

 The change follows China's request to the IMF to include the yuan in the fund's Special Drawing Rights (SDR) basket, a move that would promote the yuan as a potential global reserve currency and could further increase its international usage.

-China wants to internationalize the yuan partly to provide an alternative to the dollar as a global currency, and in turn reduce its own vulnerability to fluctuations in the greenback.
+China wants to internationalise the yuan partly to provide an alternative to the dollar as a global currency, and in turn reduce its own vulnerability to fluctuations in the greenback.

 Under the new standard, China's reserve assets will be accounted for under the financial account, and a new sub category for non-reserve assets will be added to the financial account.